|Location:||New South Wales|

 The Landing Helicopter Dock (LHD) Asset Class Prime Contractor (ACPC) Engineering Manager is the main interface with the LHD Asset Class Principal Engineer and is responsible for the delivery of Engineering and Asset Management activities required to meet the requirements of the LHD ACPC Support Contract.
 The Engineering Manager is a participant within the Authorised Engineering Organisation as defined within the Defence Seaworthiness Management System (DSwMS) and supports the LHD Asset Class Principal Engineer in the planning, management and delivery of their accountabilities.

-- Management responsibility for Engineering and Asset Management personnel within the team;
+- Management responsibility for engineering personnel within the team.

-- Develop, deliver, and update Management Plans and associated documentation as required;
+- Develop, deliver, and update Engineering Management Plans as required;

-- Exercise the delegations provided by the Commonwealth;
+- Exercise the engineering delegation provided by the Commonwealth

 - Participate in the Authorised Engineering Organisation within the Authorised Materiel Seaworthiness Delivery Organisation.

-- Chartered Professional Engineer or equivalent eligibility for chartered status;
+- Chartered Professional Engineer or Chartered Engineering Technologist, or equivalent eligibility for chartered status